brnagaraj/brnagaraj.github.io/_posts/2020-08-05-Glimpse-about-Selenium-Testing.md

 image: '/images/posts/1-1.jpg'
 ---

 Hello guys*,* are you finding how to create a testing script to test your website*.* If yes, you landed a perfect page.
-When it comes *to* testing selenium plays the Lead role as well.
-Here we are going to explore the basic methods in selenium with a suitable Definition and a snippet of code opt one for each *method*.
+When it comes to testing selenium plays the Lead role as well.
+Here we are going to explore the basic methods in selenium with a suitable Definition and a snippet of code opt one for each method.
 Before that have some brush-up sessions with Java and OOPS concepts.

-This blog is recommended for one who takes a look at selenium basics and proceeds with their test cases or test suits for their websites.
-When you drive in this thriving *world, I* think this should be a better choice.
+This blog is recommended for one who is ready to know testing ideas with different types of tools and the importance of software testing to increase the quality of the product.
+I think this should be a better choice to learn different phase in software testing.

 **What is What?** is the basic question for everyone when you kick off on any topic.
 Well!
 Before bouncing into 'Selenium' and its 'Methods', there should be a basic understanding of Selenium and its behavior.
 So here we go for a definition of selenium.

 **Selenium :**

 Selenium is a framework that is used to test your web application.
 It was developed by Jason Huggins in 2004.
-This will be the simplest definition for selenium I guess and helps too.
+It also provides a interface which lets you write test scripts in programming languages like Ruby, Java, NodeJS, PHP, Perl, Python, and C#, among others.
+Selenium is a bunch of tool with different behaviour.
+Here the list of tools in selenium.

+- Selenium Integrated Development Environment (IDE)
+- Selenium Remote Control (RC)
+- WebDriver
+- Selenium Grid

 **Why Selenium :**